Diagnosis of Dementia

 - Social contact such as animal-assisted therapy

 Reminiscence therapy is an interesting tool and has been defined by the American Psychological Association as “the use of life histories – written, oral, or both – to improve psychological well-being.”
 Using memorabilia from life events and hobbies, this therapy relies on deeper recall and meaningful conversations and is generally carried out in a group session.
 It builds on the long-established interests of dementia patients and provides context for their lives today.
-This therapy was pioneered by the famed gerontologist Dr. Robert Butler in the 1970s and continues to be researched.
-While cognitive benefits are not as clear, the emotional support cannot be understated.
+Dr. Robert Butler, the famed geriontologist, pioneered this approach in the 1970s.
+Today, research continues in this area.
+While cognitive benefits are not as clear, we cannot understate its emotional support.

 A popular and successful form of reminiscence therapy is memory clubs.
 These social groups are formed around shared and intense interests in which participants discuss their opinions, experiences and feelings.
 These groups could be focused on sports or hobbies like reading, gardening and art.
 Participants get to focus on topics in which they are knowledgeable and passionate.
 This gives them an outlet where they feel they can really contribute.
 This is an enjoyable social activity at a time when opportunities for meaningful socialization decline.
 One St. Louis Chapter of the Alzheimer’s Association formed the Cardinals Reminiscence League which meets twice monthly for discussions, field trips, guest speakers and baseball related movie viewings.